-By the use of silver ointment the skin became soft and clean.
-He was kept in bed with the legs raised, but given no medicine.
-During the last three days of his stay in the medical ward he voided 430 ounces of urine (Fig. 181), with marked reduction in the size of his legs.
+By the use of silver ointment the skin became soft and clean. was kept in bed with the legs raised, but given no medicine.
+During at entrance.

-Fig. 179.-Condition of legs in Case 210 at entrance.

-Fig. 180.-Condition of legs in Case 210 at entrance.
+Fig. 179.-Condition of legs in Case 210 Fig. 180.-Condition of legs in Case 210 at entrance.